microsoft/botbuilder-tools/tools-overview.md

 ### Generating .json models with LUDown

-After you've defined LUIS or QnA language components in the .lu format, you can publish out to a LUIS .json, QnA .json, or QnA .tsv file.
+After you've defined LUIS or QnA language components in the .lu format, you can create a LUIS .json, QnA .json, or QnA .tsv file.
 When run, the LUDown tool will look for any .lu files within the same working directory to parse.
 Since the LUDown tool can target both LUIS or QnA with .lu files, we simply need to specify which language service to generate for, using the general command **ludown parse <Service> -- in <luFile>**.

-In our sample working directory, we have two .lu files to parse, '1.lu' to create LUIS model, and 'qna1.lu' to create a QnA knowledge base.

 ### Generate LUIS .json models